Enhancing Responsiveness with Redis Client-Side Caching

 The code is somewhat complex.

-• To perform Tracking, an additional connection is established.
+- To enable Tracking, an additional connection is established.
 This measure is taken to prevent PubSub from interfering with other operations.

-• The ID of the added connection is retrieved, and the connection that queries data is set to Redirect its Tracking to this connection.
+- The ID of the additional connection is queried, and the connection that will query data is redirected to track that specific connection.

-• The code for handling subscriptions is somewhat complex.
-Since redigo does not parse invalidation messages, the unparsed response must be received and processed.
+- The code handling the subscription is somewhat intricate.
+Since redigo does not parse invalidation messages, it is necessary to receive and process the raw response before parsing.

 1func (r *RedisClient) Get(key string) (any, error) {